gtw123/OpusSolver/README.md

 ## What can't it solve?

 * Production puzzles
-* Puzzles which have molecules that can't be reduced to single atoms, e.g.
+* Puzzles which have molecules that can't be reduced to single atoms (e.g. if the Glyph of Unbonding isn’t allowed).
-  * Puzzles which don't allow the Glyph of Bonding and the Glyph of Unbonding (except for trivial puzzles).
-  * Puzzles that have triplex bonds in the products but don't allow the Glyph of Triplex bonding.
 * Puzzles using features not in the standard editor, like triplex bonds between non-fire atoms, partial triplex bonds, or disconnected atoms.
 * Very large puzzles.
-(In theory it can solve arbitrarily large puzzles, but it has problems as the game starts to slow down a lot when there are many instructions - see "Known Issues" below.)
+(In *theory* it can solve arbitrarily large puzzles, but it has problems as the game starts to slow down a lot when there are many instructions.)

 ## Building